See and Do in Hong Kong

-Though, even if haute couture and label mongering doesn’t interest you, it’s still recommended you hit the local markets in the alleys of Central, the back streets of Wanchai and the frenetic corridors of Mongkok.
+Although, even if haute couture and label mongering aren't of interest, hitting the local markets in the alleys of Central, the back streets of Wanchai and the frenetic corridors of Mongkok is still recommended.

 ►Tip: Don’t be afraid to bargain in the markets.
 Shops typically have set prices.

-You can rent a catered junk, or you bring your own picnic to eat on one of the many little island beaches around Hong Kong.
-Join a group of friends, colleagues or fellow newcomers for a day of swimming and drinking in the sunshine guaranteed to have you hooked on HK forever.
+Expats can rent a catered junk, or you bring their own picnic to eat on one of the many little island beaches around Hong Kong.
+Join a group of friends, colleagues or fellow newcomers for a day of swimming and drinking in the sunshine.
+It is guaranteed to have new arrivals hooked on Hong Kong forever.

 Hike in Hong Kong

 Numerous well-maintained trails allow hikers to escape the city and enjoy the sub-tropical vegetation with relative ease.
-Many of the hikes include dramatic vistas and sea views that will keep you occupied as you climb the steep hills.
+Many of the hikes include dramatic vistas and sea views that will keep even the most inexperienced hikers occupied as they climb the steep hills.

-►Tip: The best time to hike is October through May, before the heat and humidity of the summer drives you indoors.
+►Tip: The best time to hike is October through May, before the heat and humidity of the summer drives people indoors.

 Festivals in Hong Kong

-Though not exactly an activity that you can expect every weekend, festival-going is well-worth experiencing when the time is right.
-The traditional Chinese festivals take on a glitzy, commercial feel in Hong Kong; the Mid-Autumn Festival and the Chinese New Year are particularly entertaining.
+Though not exactly an activity that can be expected every weekend, festival-going is well-worth experiencing when the time is right.
+The traditional Chinese festivals take on a glitzy, commercial feel in Hong Kong; and the Mid-Autumn Festival and the Chinese New Year are particularly entertaining.

-Go to Tai Hang to see the fire dragon and Victoria Park in Causeway Bay for the Mid-Autumn Lantern Festival.
-Watch the Chinese New Year fireworks and parade in busy Tsim Sha Tsui.
+Expats can go to Tai Hang to see the fire dragon and Victoria Park in Causeway Bay for the Mid-Autumn Lantern Festival.
+They can also watch the Chinese New Year fireworks and parade in busy Tsim Sha Tsui.

 Additionally, Hong Kong hosts numerous international film, arts, design and literary festivals.
-Keep an eye out for the annual events so you can get your cultural fix at celebrations featuring creative work from around the world.
+Keep an eye out for these annual events to get a cultural fix at celebrations featuring creative work from around the world.

 ►Tip: If possible, try to go during the week when most of the crowds will be at school.